DataScienceNetwork/CoffeeDates/README.md

 ## Further development ideas
 - Implement peoples vacation time
+- What if new people enter the network?
 - Check peoples calenders and find the best time
 - Automatic meeting creation in outlook
 - Enable matching for the entire organisation - meet a random colleague